Everything you should know about federal Stafford loans

 • Graduated repayment: Federal graduated repayment plans start with monthly payments that are slightly higher than interest-only repayment plans.
 The monthly amount you owe increases every two years.

 Additionally, if a borrower is struggling to make payments due to circumstantial hardship, like the loss of a job, they may qualify for loan deferment or forbearance for a certain amount of time.
 This means they can temporarily stop making federal student loan payments or reduce the amount they pay, but there are drawbacks.
-If your loan is unsubsidized, the interest will continue to accrue (grow) at its regular rate and will be added to the total loan amount.
+If your loan is unsubsidized, interest will continue to accrue (grow) at its regular rate and will be added to the total loan amount.

 Funds from your subsidized or unsubsidized loan will be disbursed (sent) to your college to be used for tuition and fees, room and board, and other applicable costs, like technology or equipment related to your program of study.